mrciolino/Job-Tag-Classifier/README.md

 # Job Tag Classifier - (Semi-Supervised Learning)
-We take a job title and description and predict the tags associated with that job.
+We take a job title and a job description and predict the tags associated with that job.
 We do this through Natural Language Processing (NLP), a Convolutional Autoencoder (AE), and a Deep Neural Network (DNN).
 This model will train itself to become more accurate as more jobs are added by training it when new data is added.
-The model uses feature hashing which allows it to learn new words in the input space.
+The model uses feature hashing which allows it to learn new words in the job descriptions.
 Here is the pipeline used:

 ![Kiku](refs/pipeline.png)

 # Data Collection

 Our data is manually tagged with each tag for each job having its own line.
-Since this crates lots of duplicate rows we must handle this in our feature processing step.
+Since this creates lots of duplicate rows we must handle this in our feature processing step.
 Here is a is an example of the data:

 ![Kiku](refs/data_example_2.png)